bartczernicki/DecisionIntelligence.GenAI.Workshop/README.md

 ## Printed Book

-What is difference between the workshop the printed companion book?
+What is the difference between the workshop the printed companion book?
 The Printed Book has the following features:
 * Deeper focus on Decision Intelligence theory with more advanced application of Generative AI rather than a code-first focus.
 * Additional advanced real-world examples with Artificial Intelligence.
 * Chapters are organized using the Decision Intelligence Framework.
 A great deal less code illustrated in the book, making it easier to consume for non-technical readers.